dreischer/cse-stats/README.md

 - Leaderboard

 This is useful for organisations that use Github issues as a system for code review.
 Each opened issue is comparable to a pull request.

+The Github API has quite strict rate limits + does not expose the data in a format we need.
+Therefore the backend service imports all the data from Github to make sure we don't have issues with rate limits and we can query the data with acceptable latency.

 ## Architecture
 ### Client